-This protective action is enacted when an event takes place outside of the building and officials determine that the safest course of action to keep students and staff inside the building until the external event is resolved.
-During shelter-in-place, there could be student movement within the building, but students will not be released from the building until the
+2 This protective action is enacted when an event takes place outside of the building and officials determine that the safest course of action is to keep students and staff inside the building until the external event is resolved.
+During shelter-in-place, there could be student movement within the building, but students will not be released from the building until the ace procedures have concluded

-If it is unsafe for students and staff to remain inside the building, the building will be evacuated.
+EVACUATION Shift is unsafe for students and staff to remain inside the building, the building will be evacuated.
 Students and staff may remain on school grounds until the building is safe to re-enter or may be relocated to a safe location off of school property, depending on a variety of circumstances.